AM311/Cybersecurity_Report/home.md

 Once all the machines and their OSs have been installed, it is necessary to properly configure them in order to practicaly realize the described scenario.

 Since the configuration of an OS is not the main goal of the document, many details will be omitted.
+Moreover, no added value is given by this part of the guide since the only goal is to recreate the
 It is strongly suggested to use the VMs images provided below